StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 To work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and open one of the chapter Pluto notebooks.

 A start has been made with a similar [project](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) using Julia and Turing, but unfortunately only the first 5 chapters have been completed.
 I just don't have the time to continue to work on that project.
 Luckily there is an excellent other package, [TuringModels.jl](https://github.com/StatisticalRethinkingJulia/TuringModels.jl) that contains a selection of the Statistical Rethinking models in Turing.jl's PPL.
-These models and the first couple of chapters in StatisticalRethinkingTuring.jl should form a good starting point for further exploration.
+There is also [this setup](https://github.com/Shmuma/rethinking-2ed-julia) which is another good starting point to use Turing.jl.
+These packages should form a good starting point for further exploration.

 Along similar lines, I would love to see a StatisticalRethinkingDhmc.jl, which could be a combination of Soss.jl and DynamicHMC.jl, and a StatisticalRethinkingMamba.jl!